Structured Photonic Nano-Materials

 Content, Learning Outcome and Preconditions

-After participation in the Module the student is able to: 1) Recall the most important fabrication/growth methods and the basic optical properties of low-dimensional semiconductor nanostrcutures.
-2) Understand and explain basic nanofabrication methods for structuring materials on the nanoscale.
-3) Understand and recalls the basic functions of a photonic crystal and how to influence, control and manipulate spontaneous emission of an embedded quantum emitter 4) Recall various applications of photonic crystals in different research fields such as for example quantum optics, disordered crystals, and optomechanics 5) Recall the basics of nanoscale structured metals and the associated physics of the research field nano-plasmonics 6) The student received an introduction to the huge research field known as "nano-photonics", can make connections to recent cutting edge research and will be able to read and understand scientific literature/publications.
+After participation in the Module the student is able to: 1) Recall the most important fabrication/growth methods and the basic optical properties of low-dimensional semiconductor nanostructures having relevance for modern opto-electronics and quantum photonics.
+2) Understand and recall the basic functions of a photonic crystal and how to influence, control and manipulate spontaneous emission of an embedded quantum emitter 3) Recall various applications of photonic crystals in different research fields such as for example quantum optics, disordered crystals, and cavity opto-mechanics 4) Recall the basics of nanoscale structured metals and the associated physics of the research field nano-plasmonics 5) The student received an introduction to the huge research field known as "nano-photonics", can make connections to recent cutting edge research and will be able to read and understand scientific literature/publications.

 Important requirements for this course are: basic knowledge of electromagnetism and optics; additional insights into semiconductor physics and quantum optics are helpful